 In the Associated Press (AP) journalistic style we use in FishDuck articles, it is required to bold names of people the first time the name appears.
 We don’t have to in a forum, but if there was ever a name for a Duck fan to add bolding to, Marcus Mariota is it!
-To bold his name (above) you place your cursor right at the end of his name and left-click and drag over the name and stop and let up on the click once you have finished.
+To bold his name (above) you place your cursor right at the end of his name, left-click and drag over the name and stop and let up on the click once you have finished highlighting his name.
 (If you have not done this before–it takes a little experience to know when you let up on the left-click.)

-After you have covered his name the shading over the name appears and this is called “highlighting,” or you have highlighted Mariota’s name.
+After you have covered his name and the shading over the name appears–this is called “highlighting,” as you have highlighted Mariota’s name.
 The next step after highlighting is to click the bolded “B” you see in the red circle above at the top of the Posting Box and in the toolbar.
 Then you click anywhere in the open area to set the bolding, so that the name is now bolded.

 Look at the yellow arrow above and see that Marcus Mariota is bolded as planned.

 Note how I’ve highlighted with a red arrow above an area in parentheses, and I plan to add italics to that by first highlighting the area and then clicking on the “I” in the red circle above.
 Click anywhere in the open area after you have highlighted and clicked on the Italics button (red circle) to set the italics, and you will now see that area previously highlighted in italics now.
 Easy!

 Note above how I highlighted the set of words I wanted underlined and then clicked on the “U” button the Posting Box toolbar.
 Now click anywhere in the open area to set it, and the words will be underlined as intended.

 –Combinations of Formatting: